roman-milk/roman-milk.github.io/deconstructing-the-professor.md

  While Keisha looks and acts a lot like me, the twins don't.
 They are a lot less serious, and less driven than either Keisha or me.
 They are spoiled (much more so than Keisha ever was), always more than a bit "bratty," with an "entitled," presumptuous, rambunctious attitude, Nicole even more so than Nicholas (he's always been fine with being called Nick, though Nicole has for years insisted on her full name being used with family or friends).
 Both are 18, and, in contrast to me and their older (half) sister, are very light skinned with virtually all "white" (or Caucasian) features.
 In contrast to Keisha, who always went to public schools, the twins always went to private, almost exclusively white, schools, and were thought of and treated as "white" by almost everyone.
 In fact, there have been many awkward occasions through the years when the twins' teachers, friends and friends' parents were astonished to discover that their mother and/or older (half) sister were black, or mistook me for "the maid," or Keisha for some potential threat as if she or I were "from the ghetto" just because of the contrast between their skin color and racial features and ours, which was all the more ludicrous given the way Keisha and I typically dressed, acted and presented ourselves, looking and talking "white" in all respects but our skin color.
 The twins' father is Conner Hamilton, and he comes from big old white money and thus the twins have always lived a rather easy life.
 He treated Keisha well too, but Keisha always resented his white money and desperately wanted to make it on her own.
 So although it has never been discussed between my children, colorism has indeed played a major factor in my childrens' relationships in society and among themselves.
-Report_Story #3